SWOT Analysis: Best Practices, Templates, And Examples

 1. Be Specific and Provide Examples

 When identifying strengths, weaknesses, opportunities, and threats, be specific.
 Instead of general statements, provide concrete examples and evidence to support your points.
-Specific examples enhance clarity and credibility, allowing readers to better understand the context and significance of each factor.
+Specific examples enhance clarity and credibility, allowing readers to understand each factor's context and significance better.

 For example, instead of stating "Strong brand reputation," provide specific examples of successful marketing campaigns, customer testimonials, or industry awards that showcase your brand's reputation.